-This tasty mixed berry smoothie is great for weight loss.
-Loaded with antioxidants and fiber, this smoothie is hydrating, energizing, and absolutely delicious!
-Plus, it's soy-free, nut-free, dairy-free, and there's no added sugar.
+This mixed berry smoothie is a great breakfast option for busy mornings, a nutritious mid-day snack, or even a smoothie bowl base.
+Plus, it's soy-free, nut-free, dairy-free, and there's no added sugar or artificial flavors.

-Whether you're new to eating healthy or you're a long-time proโthis smoothie is a winner.
+Whether you're new to eating healthy or you're a long-time pro, this smoothie is a winner.
 Because frozen berries are widely available all year, this weight loss smoothie can become a regular in your routine.

-What You Need to Make This Berry Smoothie
+What You Need to Make This Smoothie

 - Bananas (preferably ripe) offer natural sweetness, potassium, and energy-boosting carbohydrates.
 You can also substitute an apple if you prefer.